Retrieves the value of the x, y, and z coordinate at the specified index into attributes.

 - The All Coordinates mode will extract all the coordinates into a list, the name of which the user may specify.

 - The Specify Coordinate mode only returns one set of coordinates at an index specified in the Coordinate Index parameter.
-If the index is out of range, the feature will be rejected.
 The parameters for each mode will only be enabled if their mode is selected.

 If the feature was two-dimensional, then the Z attribute will be given the default value specified.